Data Quality Testing: Ways to Test Data Validity and Accuracy

 You should structure your tests in a way that optimizes the desired error according to business needs.
-You will have errors, so make sure you have the errors you can live with, with high probability :-).
+You will see errors, so make sure you have the errors you can live with, with high probability. 🙂

 What data quality testing frameworks are out there?

 An open source tool out of AWS Labs that can help you define and maintain your metadata validation.
 Deequ is a library built on top of Apache Spark for defining “unit tests for data”, which measure data quality in large datasets.
 Deequ works on tabular data, e.g., CSV files, database tables, logs, flattened JSON files.
 Basically, anything that you can fit into a Spark data frame.

 The project is working to evolve to the accuracy tests described above, but its primary capabilities are within the validation domain.